xchainjs/xchainjs-lib/packages/xchain-thorchain-query/README.md

 # `@xchainjs/xchain-thorchain-query`

-Thorchain-query module to query thorchain for estimation of swaps.
-Returns a TxDetail object with all the information needed to conduct a swap.
+Thorchain-query module to query thorchain for estimation of swaps/ add and remove Liquidity and checking a transaction stage.
+Returns a TxDetail object with all the information needed to conduct a swap, or add liquidity.
+This includes estimateAddSavers()

 ## Installation